 There are other features that come with each tier, but I wanted to give you a clear view of the pricing differences between the two platforms.

 3. COURSE PRICING RESTRICTIONS

-A few years ago you could sell courses on Udemy for anywhere between $9 and $300 dollars.
+In the early days of Udemy you could sell your courses anywhere between $9 and $300 dollars.
 I was okay with that price range since most of my starter courses were shorter and lower priced.
 On April 4, 2016, Udemy announced there would a mandatory price restriction on all courses.
 The new range was $20 to $50.
 Several months later, they changed their pricing structure again.
 Currently, all Udemy courses must be priced between $20 and $200 dollars.

 There are plenty of reasons why this is a good thing for Udemy.
 They’ve had a major problem with discounting and price confusion in the past.
 You can read about that here.
-But the constant restrictions and changes feels very limiting to me.
-I’m in the process of creating some really in depth, higher end course offerings, and I don’t think that those will be a good fit for Udemy.
-And that’s okay because I have several intro courses that are a perfect fit for that platform and for that price range.
+But the constant restrictions and changes feel very limiting to me as a business owner.

 4. CHECKOUT VIA PAYPAL & STRIPE